Private nursing care

 We will keep you feeling happy and safe at home, with a dedicated team of friendly carers on hand for 24-hour care, when you need it.Request a callback Email us

 What is a private nurse?

-A private nurse or clinical nurse is an experienced clinician who will have many years of expertise in the care and health industry.
-They will oversee and manage the care delivered by your private carer to ensure that every single aspect of your care caters to your needs.
+A private specialist nurse or clinical nurse is an experienced clinician who will have many years of expertise in the care and health industry.
+They will oversee and manage the care delivered by your nurses and carers to ensure that every single aspect of your care caters to your needs.

-Getting to know you and your requirements, your private nurse will work with you to ensure that your support plan is centred around you and your preferences – not just on a practical basis, but to support your emotional wellbeing too.
+Getting to know you and your requirements, your private nurse will work with you to ensure that your support plan is centred around you and your type of care – not just on a practical basis, but to support your emotional wellbeing too.